What is Black Tea Good For?

 Black tea was brought to Europe in the 16th century and to America in the 17th.
-It was the first real tea westerners tried and the most consumed tea in the world.
+It was the first real tea people in western countries have tried and today it’s the most consumed tea in the world.
 Tea Association in the U.S.A. reports that in 2018 84% of all consumed tea was black.
 Every tea-producing country in the world produces black tea—from Turkey to Vietnam, Kenya and England, Australia and Colombia.

-If black tea is so widely popular, why are we always talking about the benefits of green tea, rarely mentioning the black one?
+If black tea is so widely popular, why are we always talking about the benefits of green tea and rarely mentioning the benefits of black tea types?
 Is black tea healthy?